Asteroid 2017 AG13 That Passed Earth On Monday At A Distance Of 120,000 Miles, Half Distance To The Moon, Was Spotted Only Two Days Earlier

 — B u r a k F i r e (@19o7Burak) January 10, 2017

-The asteroid, estimated at about 50 and 111 feet (15 to 34 meters) across — about the size of a “10-story building” — was travelling at a speed of about 9.9 miles per second (16 kilometers per second) when it was detected.
+The asteroid, estimated at about 50 and 111 feet (15 to 34 meters) across — about the size of a “10-story building” — was traveling at a speed of about 9.9 miles per second (16 kilometers per second) when it was detected.

 “This is moving very quickly, very nearby to us,” said Slooh’s Eric Feldman during a live broadcast of the event (see YouTube videos below).
 “It actually crosses the orbits of two planets, Venus and Earth.”